nightdevil00/calos/README.md

 ## How 2 Install

 **You must have a fresh Arch install going into this.** Feel free to use any settings you want; from disk encryption to file system.
-The only required settings for the install script to work properly is to **use Limine as your default bootloader** and **set root and create a user** (which you should be doing anywaym, you dummy).
+The only required settings for the install script to work properly is to **use Limine as your default bootloader** and **set root and create a user** (which you should be doing anyway, you dummy).

 ```
 sudo pacman -S git nano